SickChill/sickchill/contributing.md

 ### Questions about SickRage?

-To get your questions answered, please ask in the [SickRage Forum], on IRC \#sickbeard-tvrage pn freenode.net, or webchat.
+To get your questions answered, please ask in the [SickRage Forum], on IRC \#sickrage pn freenode.net, or webchat.

 # Contributing to SickRage